Honest Mistake or Unforgivable Sin?

 • gambling with subordinates

 There are also times when an individual makes an honest mistake that is of such magnitude that it becomes unrecoverable.
 If a pilot accidentally pulls the ejection handle in an aircraft he will not recover from this honest mistake.
 He is leaving that aircraft.
-Likewise, a leader who fails to safe a weapon and causes a negligent weapons discharge that injures an individual cannot undo the damage done.
+Likewise, a leader who fails to safe a weapon and causes a negligent weapons discharge that injures an individual cannot undo the damage.
 Personnel who leave classified material unattended and later find that the materials have “disappeared” have no definitive way to know who has seen or taken the material.

 Property and personal damage